-by Professor Mahendra Patel, English Pharmacy Board
+by Professor Mahendra Patel, Senior Lecturer and Researcher in Pharmacy Practice

 Public Health England’s review of the relative risk of COVID_19 in Black, Asian and Minority Ethnic (BAME) groups shows yet again that we are disproportionately affected by the virus.
 An important reason behind this are the unacceptable health inequalities that these communities have experienced for decades.